eranmos/clearpoint-sre-assessment/README.md

 + Creating Metric monitoring with Prometheus, Node Exporter and Grafana ...
 + Creating Loging Monitoring with Elasticsearch, Kibana, Logstash, Filebeat ...
 + Creating Alertmanager & integrate it with slack to send msg for Critical problems.
++ Working with HTTPS & not http from internet to ELB and creating certification